Aircraft Wrecks in the Mountains and Deserts of the American West

 G. Pat Macha at the impact site of Curtiss P-40 #39-287. (photos by Pat J. Macha)

 The weather on 10/24/41 was also a factor in the death of Lt.
 William H. Birrell when his Curtiss P-40 #39-200 plunged into the forest near Bass Lake, CA. The impact crater containing a few engine parts are all that remain of #39-200 today.
-A memorial marker was placed at the site in the 1950’s by persons unknown to me.
+A memorial marker was placed at the site in the 1950’s and another memorial added later by family members.
 Lt.
 Birrell was not the last man to die on this flight.
 On 11/2/41 as the remaining aircraft were returning to March Field two more P-40’s crashed into a cloud enshrouded mountain killing Lieutenants T. L. Truax and R. E. Speckman.
 All together eight P-40’s were destroyed and several were damaged on 10/24 and 11/2/41.
 Four pilots had died in crashes and four had to bail out because of a squadron commander’s orders that sent his men flying into severe weather.

 Memorial marker near Bass Lake for Lt.
 William H. Birrell.